SAP-samples/cloud-extension-s4hana-business-process/mission/add-advanced-infrastructure/README.md

-## Enable IWBEP component in the S/4HANA system
+## Enable IWBEP Component in the SAP S/4HANA System

-First we are going to enable the IWBEP component in the S/4HANA On premise system.
+First we are going to enable the IWBEP component in the SAP S/4HANA on-premise system.

-1. Login to the S/4HANA System
+1. Log in to the SAP S/4HANA System
 2. Go to transaction *sicf*

  ![sicf](./images/add0.png)